Pagespeed explained: How to measure and improve website load time

 - Detailed analysis of individual loading phases

-- Reports on performance bottlenecks and optimization suggestions
+- Reports on performance bottlenecks and optimisation suggestions

 Uptrends Website Speed Test